Native Plants & Birds

 You can help restore bird habitat by planting native plants in your landscape.
 To survive, native birds need native plants and the insects that have co-evolved with them.
 Bird-friendly landscaping provides food, saves water and fights climate change.
 Your garden is your outdoor sanctuary.
 With some careful choices, it can be a haven for birds as well.
 Landscaped with native species, your yard, patio, or balcony becomes a vital recharge station for birds passing through, and a sanctuary for nesting and overwinter birds.
 Here are some resources to help you create a haven for both local and migratory birds.

-View the following pdf files for native plants that thrive in Whatcom and Skagit counties.
+View the following pdf files for native, bird-friendly plants that thrive in Whatcom and Skagit counties.
 You will find pictures and descriptions of the plants, as well as the birds they attract.

 Review our Native Plants for Birds presentation.